wp-cli/handbook/how-to-install.md

 # How to install WordPress

-Download and install WordPress using WP-CLI is straight forward.
+Downloading and installing WordPress using WP-CLI is straight forward.
 It takes four steps.
 First, you will need to download WordPress using the `wp core download` command.

 ### Step 1 - Download WordPress